nidhazaina7/django-recipe-recommender/README.md

 # 🍽️ AI-Powered Recipe Recommender

-A full-stack Django-based web application that recommends recipes based on user mood and available ingredients using AI techniques.
+An AI-powered recipe recommendation system built with Django that suggests recipes based on user mood and ingredients.

 ---